-We’ve heard plenty of claims that AI will make events less meaningful and authentic, which is a valid concern: can a machine really understand human experiences?
+We’ve heard plenty of claims that AI will make events less meaningful and authentic, which is a valid concern: can a machine understand human experiences?
 To that, we say - no, but it can predict them, categorise them, and suggest how to improve them - which gives the humans in control of the event more data to make the experience truly exceptional.

 Will AI take jobs away from event organisers?

 This is a common concern we hear from eventprofs.
 The reality is that while other industries may see jobs replaced by automation, the events industry relies on creative elements and the ability to understand a whole host of moving pieces.